-What’s the difference between a Manager and a Coach?
+What is the Difference Between a Manager and a Coach?

 Therefore, to start off the session, the first question that I usually ask them is – are you brave enough to ask your subordinate-employees how they would rate you as their Manager?
 Confidently, their answers would be yes!
 Next question, will you be brave enough to ask them to rate you as their Coach?
 Their answers?
 Ahmmmm, yes??? (slowly nodding their heads, smiling – but with traces of doubts on their faces).
 And one would ask, is there really a difference?

 Which leads me to the first realization of most of my participants.
 Yes there is a difference.
 A long time ago, the main role of a manager was to give directions to his subordinates, tell them what to do and how to do it and evaluate their performance.
 However, that should not be the case anymore.

 Most notably the younger generations are now entering the workforce and we all have to cope with the reality that our environment is rapidly changing because of this.
 So, we have to move away from the traditional leadership practices of command and obey, and shift to a more “nurturing” approach of managing people.
 In the newer generations, specifically with the Millennial and now the Generation Z workforce, we need to support our people in ways that were not really the norm for Generation X and the Baby Boomer generation.
 This is where Coaching on top of Managing is needed to help your team discover their potentials, take courage to innovate and adapt the value of commitment.